ClementNerma/Rave/docs/master.md

 }
 ```

-The `ALL` plain constant indicates we want to catch all kind of panics.
+The `ALL` literal constant indicates we want to catch all kind of panics.
 We can also specify a specific one, or a list of the panic to catch. `ALL` is simply a tuple containing all of them.

 Only a few panics are not catchable ; for example, the `OUT_OF_MEMORY` panic will force the program to exit no matter what happens.